 Coming to Terms with Your “Bipolar Parent” Situation

-If your parents have bipolar disorder, they may not always act the way you expect them to.
+If your mother or father has bipolar disorder, they may not always act the way you expect them to.
 They could be irritable one day, then calm down the next.
 Or they could be angry and hostile for no apparent reason.

 You don’t need to feel guilty about this, but you do need to understand what’s going on.
 When you’re dealing with a person with bipolar disorder, you need to try to understand their behavior without judging them.